 1. Check your Credit Report and Fico Score: The best interest rates go to those with the highest Fico score.
 Review your credit report first to make certain that the information is correct.
 If there are items to dispute now is the time to do so.

 2. Get Preapproved: You will need a preapproval at the time your Realtor® presents your offer, so you might as well take care of it now.
-As this process can easily take several days, waiting until you find the perfect home, may cause you to lose out to a buyer who is better prepared.
+As this process can easily take several days, waiting until you find the perfect home, may cause you to lose out to a more prepared buyer.
 What you can afford and what you qualify for, are often two different numbers.
 Why waste your time looking at homes out of your price range?
-Getting preapproved now saves time and disappointment.
+Preapproval now saves time and disappointment.
 It’s not fun to fall in love with a home only to find out you can’t qualify for the mortgage.

 4. Work with an experienced Realtor®: The seller pays the commission to both their agent and the buyer’s agent.
 There is no benefit to you in working with an inexperienced Realtor®.
 In addition, look for an agent you like and will enjoy working with.
-Your agent should be quick to respond to your emails, calls and texts.
-Ask friends, and relatives for recommendations and be sure to check their online reviews on sites such as yelp.
-And remember, if it’s not a good fit, move on.
+Your agent should be quick to respond to your emails, calls, and texts.
+Ask friends, and relatives for recommendations, and be sure to check their online reviews on sites such as yelp.
+And remember, if the fit isn’t right move on

-7. Don’t forget resale: If you do opt for the larger home across the street from the freeway, be forewarned that the resale value may not be as strong as a smaller home in a superior location.
-After your purchase, consider future resale for those expensive home improvements.
+7. Don’t forget about resale.
+If you decide to go for the larger home across the street from the freeway, however, be forewarned that the resale value may not be as strong as that of a smaller home in a superior location.
+Additionally, after your purchase, it is important to consider future resale when investing in expensive home improvements.

-8. Bold splashes of color are best enjoyed in paint which can be easily changed.
-Neutral colors are a wise selection for countertops and other hard surfaces (such as sinks, tubs and flooring).
+8. Enjoy bold splashes of color in paint that you can easily change.
+Neutral colors are a wise selection for countertops and other hard surfaces (such as sinks, tubs, and flooring).